 Your treatment will depend on the cause and severity of your symptoms and the type of dysarthria you have.

 Your doctor will treat the cause of your dysarthria when possible, which may improve your speech.
-If your dysarthria is caused by prescription medications, talk to your doctor about changing or discontinuing such medications.
+If your dysarthria is caused by prescription medications, talk to your doctor about changing or stopping such medications.

 Speech and language therapy